FST Index

 * Only supported on stored or completed segments (not consuming segments in real-time tables).

-* Only supported on dictionary-encoded columns.
+* Only supported on columns with dictionary values available.

 * Works best for prefix queries.
 Suffix-only or infix-only patterns may not benefit as much.